Forêt Sacrée de Sinatabé , Bénin

 ICCAs are extremely important to our community.
 However, they are not immune to human pressure which accelerates their degradation.
 Community awareness remains a prerequisite for the protection of ICCAs.
 In addition to this awareness, it is important to reflect on the activities that can ensure the sustainable management of these ICCAs.

-This case study was originally published by UNEP-WCMC in 21/03/2023 .
-The information on this web site has been provided by the custodians of this ICCA.
-This ICCA has been self-declared and has been reviewed to verify its status.
-More details on this process can be found here .
-The information on this website does not necessarily reflect the views or policies of the United Nations Environment Program or WCMC
+This case study was originally published by UNEP-WCMC in March 2023.
+The content was provided by the custodians of this ICCA.
+The ICCA has been self-declared and has been through a peer-review process to verify its status.
+More details on this process can be found here.
+The contents of this website do not necessarily reflect the views or policies of UN Environment Programme or WCMC.